TechLeadYoda/2dGameEngine/README.md

-Trying to build a 2D game engine in c++
+Trying to build a 2D game engine from scratch with using modern C++, SDL, and Lua (work in progress)
-(work in progress)